andrewrgoss/andrewrgoss.com/content/resources.md

 <hr>
 ## <a name="web_services"></a>Web Services
 <hr>

+#### Google Analytics Query Explorer
+This tool lets you play with the Core Reporting API by building queries to get data from your Google Analytics views (profiles).
+You can use these queries with any of the client libraries to build your own tools.<br>
+<a href="https://ga-dev-tools.appspot.com/query-explorer" target="_blank">ga-dev-tools.appspot.com/query-explorer</a>

 #### OpenWeatherMap
 API for accessing current weather data for any location including over 200,000 cities.<br>